Linearly Bounded Conjugator Property for Mapping Class Groups

 \begin{definition}[Good marking] Let $f \in \mcg$ be an infinite-order reducible element and let $\sigma$ be its associated canonical reducing system.
 We say a marking $\mu \in \mg$ is a \emph{good marking} for $f$ if $\sigma \subseteq \base(\mu)$.

 \end{definition}

 Up to homeomorphisms of \s, there are only finitely many multicurves on \s.
-If $f \in \mcg$ is reducible and $f=\omega^{-1}gh$, then $\omega(\sigma_f)=\sigma_g$, where $\sigma_f$ and $\sigma_g$ are canonical reducing system for $f$ and $g$ respectively.
+If $f \in \mcg$ is reducible and $f=\omega^{-1}g\omega$, then $\omega(\sigma_f)=\sigma_g$, where $\sigma_f$ and $\sigma_g$ are canonical reducing system for $f$ and $g$ respectively.
 We fix a representative for each homeomorphism type of a multicurve.
 Further, for each representative multicurve $\sigma$, we complete $\sigma$ into a finite set of markings representing each homeomorphism type of a marking containing $\sigma$ as base curves.
-Let $\mathcal{M}$ the collection of all such \emph{representative markings}.
+Let $\mathcal{M}$ the collection of all such \emph{representative markings}, one from each homeomorphism type.
 The following is \thmref{introthmReducible} of the introduction.